Roots For Ritchie Campaign: Grow With Us

 Current Project Status

-Secured $400,000 from the City of Edmonton’s Community League Infrastructure Program Grant—the maximum available.
+Thanks to City of Edmonton, $400,000 from the Community League Infrastructure Program Grant.

 Support from Partner Organizations: